withmono/connect-flutter/README.md

 );
 ```

-#### Step 3: Relaunch widget
+#### Step 3: Trigger re-authorisation widget
-In this final step, ensure the widget is relaunched with the new config.
+In this final step, ensure the widget is launched with the new config.
 Once opened the user provides a security information which can be: password, pin, OTP, token, security answer etc.
 If the re-authorisation process is successful, the user's account becomes re-authorised after which two things happen.
 a.
 The 'mono.events.account_reauthorized' webhook event is sent to the webhook URL that you specified on your dashboard app.
 b.
 Updated financial data gets returned on the Mono connect data APIs when an API request is been made.